Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### Google Tag Manager

 Amplitude's JavaScript SDK supports integration with Google Tag Manager.
-Take a look at our demo application for instructions on how to set it up.
+See the [demo app](https://github.com/amplitude/GTM-Web-Demo) on GitHub for instructions on how to set it up.

 ### Dynamic Configuration

 Beginning with version 8.9.0, the JavaScript SDK allows users to configure their apps to use [dynamic configuration](https://developers.amplitude.com/docs/dynamic-configuration).
  This feature finds the best server URL automatically based on app users' location.

+ To use, set `useDynamicConfig` to `true`.

-- If you have your own proxy server and use `apiEndPoint` API, leave dynamic configuration OFF.
+- If you have your own proxy server and use `apiEndPoint` API, leave dynamic configuration off.
-- If you have users in China Mainland, we suggest you turn this on.
+- If you have users in China Mainland, then we recommend using dynamic configuration.
-- By default, this feature is OFF.
-You must explicitly set it to ON to use it.
-- By default, this feature returns server URL of Amplitude's US servers, if you need to send data to Amplitude's EU servers, please use `setServerZone` to set it to EU zone.
+- By default, this feature returns server URL of Amplitude's US servers, if you need to send data to Amplitude's EU servers, use `setServerZone` to set it to EU zone.

 ```js
 amplitude.getInstance().init(euApiKey, null, {